 Stocks are stated at the lower of cost and net realisable value.
-Costs represent materials, direct labour and overheads incurred in bringing the inventories to their present condition and location.
 Net realisable value is based on estimated selling price less further costs expected to be incurred to completion and estimated selling costs.
-Provision is made for obsolete, slow moving or defective items where appropriate.
+Provision is made for obsolete, slow moving or defective stock where appropriate.